kiba/Writings/for_science/chp19_cultural_exchange.md

 "Babe, you don't trust me?"

-"We're both outspoken sometime.
-Not afraid to say what's on our mind.
+"We both can be outspoken, not afraid to say what's on our mind.
 However, that can get us in a lot of trouble."

-"I am not going to lie on stage about what I believed."
+"I am not going to lie on stage about what I believe."

 "I am not asking you to do that.
 I just want you to be diplomatic."

 ***

 After breakfast, I stepped into the street with my housemates.
-It was a narrow street, a reminder of an age when Vale did not have cars.
-Though it was not evident how crammed in the Kingdom itself was.
+It was a narrow street, a reminder of an age when Vale did not have cars, evident how crammed in the Kingdom itself is.
 Much of the land were devoted to agriculture, and time went on, increased efficiency allowed that sector to feed an increasingly large number of people, which then expanded into the farmland.
 However, much of the population growth were concentrated vertically more than horizontally, given that further cession of land would meant starvation.

 "Bye!" the ladies said as they went off to a different direction, with a hidden guard following behind.
 I went off to another direction, accompanied by another guard.

-Vale had made it clear that their most important guests and residents are 'secure'.
+Vale had made it clear that their most important guests and residents are 'secure and safe'.

 ***

 **Vale News Network**

-Watching the news was a ritual that the people of Vale shared with the people of Earth, or Sidonia, and even the Twelves Colonies, even if global and local matters were usually not terribly important to their life.
+Watching the news was a ritual that the people of Vale shared with the people of Earth, or Sidonia, and even the Twelves Colonies, filling a bizarre need to know about places, persons, and events that usually don't affect their lives.

 "We have a special guest this morning," Lisa Lavender said after finishing the usual news item.
-"We were able to secure an exclusive interview with Vale's newest resident James Archer."
+"We were able to secure an exclusive interview with Vale's newest resident, James Archer."

 "Hello, and thank you," Archer said.
 "I am grateful for the people of Vale to invite me living here."